pebble-hacks/locale_framework/README.md

 * Copy `locale_german.bin` to your project's `resources` directory.

-* Add the following to your appinfo.json to declare the raw resource files:
+* Add the new `.bin` resource files to your project's `appinfo.json` file as shown in the
+  [App Resources guide](https://developer.getpebble.com/guides/pebble-apps/display-and-animations/resources/#raw-resources).
+For example, for the four language files in this project are added as shown below:

 ```js
 "media": [